Writing Style

 1. Complete one of these steps:

-• Click New Login Account on the task pane
+• Click New Login Account in the task area.

 or